Walking and rambling trails have become very popular in recent times. There are 3 main walking schemes for walking route developments:

 Slí na Sláinte can be implemented in your locality by the Local Authority in partnership with the community and, where appropriate, commercial organisations, and become part of the approved list of Slí routes.
 If you would like to develop a Slí na Sláinte route in your locality, contact the Slí na Sláinte National Coordinator in the Irish Heart Foundation.
 Further information on setting up a route is available on the Irish Heart Foundation's website.

-Coillte runs 10 Forest Parks around the country, most of which provide facilities such as toilets, parking, picnic sites, playgrounds for children, and a shop or restaurant (seasonal).
-Coillte also runs 150 recreation sites around the country, most of which provide basic facilities such as parking, picnic sites and walking trails.
+Coillte runs 12 forest parks around the country, most of which provide facilities such as toilets, parking, picnic sites, playgrounds for children, and a shop or restaurant (seasonal).
+Coillte also runs over 180 recreation sites around the country, most of which provide basic facilities such as parking, picnic sites and walking trails.
+Find out more on coillteoutdoors.ie.

-The rights of walkers and ramblers are specified in the Occupiers' Liability Act 1995, which includes "recreational user" as a category of users of privately-owned lands.
+The Occupiers' Liability Act 1995, which includes recreational user as a category of users of privately-owned lands, was introduced to address the exposure of landowners to claims arising from injuries to recreational users and others.
 Under the Act, a recreational user is a person present on the premises or land of a private citizen, without charge (other than a reasonable charge for parking facilities) for the purposes of engaging in a recreational activity.
 Under these circumstances, the owner of the land is obliged only to not intentionally injure or harm the recreational user or act with reckless disregard for the recreational user's welfare.
 This is an important distinction because it removes previous insurance liability concerns, which still apply to an invited visitor onto private land.

-Although it is not a legal requirement, walking, rambling and mountaineering associations all advise their members and members of the public to take due care when availing of their right to use private land for recreational purposes. .
+Although it is not a legal requirement, walking, rambling and mountaineering associations all advise their members and members of the public to respect the interests of other people and to take due care when using private land for recreational purposes.
 The conservation of the local environment and avoiding causing disturbance to on-site activities such as farming should be considered by all walkers and visitors to the countryside.
-Copies of an agreed Country Code are available from the Irish Farmers association.
+You can find more information on leavenotraceireland.org.

-Section 24 of the Housing (Miscellaneous Provisions) Act 2002 added new rules governing criminal trespass to the Criminal Justice (Public Order) Act 1994.
-It is now a criminal offence for anyone to enter, occupy or bring anything onto privately owned land or land owned by local authorities if that act is likely to
+Under the Criminal Justice (Public Order) Act 1994 as amended by Section 24 of the Housing (Miscellaneous Provisions) Act 2002, it is a criminal offence for anyone to enter, occupy or bring anything onto privately-owned land or land owned by local authorities if that act is likely to:

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.